sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 26. [WhatsApp Chat Widget for Elementor (Pro)](https://unlimited-elements.com/whatsapp-chat-widget-for-elementor)  Implement a floating WhatsApp button enabling your website visitors to initiate a chat directly to your WhatsApp phone number with a single click.

 27. [Product Carousel Widget for Elementor (Pro)](https://unlimited-elements.com/product-carousel-widget-for-elementor)  Showcase your products with style using the Product Carousel widget.
-Elevate your display to captivate your audience with an interactive experience.
+Elevate your display to captivate your audience with an interactive experience.В

 === Loop Builder for Elementor ===